Commercial Property SDLT Calculator UK 2026

 What are the SDLT rates on commercial property in 2026?

-Non-residential SDLT rates are 0% on the first £150,000, 2% on £150,001–£250,000 and 5% on amounts above £250,000.
-These rates are generally lower than residential rates, and the 5% additional property surcharge does not apply to commercial purchases.
+Non-residential SDLT rates are 0% on the first £150,000, 2% on £150,001–£250,000 and 5% on amounts above £250,000 — a maximum rate of 5%.
+These rates are generally lower than residential rates, and neither the 5% additional-property surcharge nor the 2% non-resident surcharge applies to commercial purchases.

 Do I pay the additional property surcharge on commercial property?